-Sulfadoxine is used in combination with pyrimethamine for the prevention and treatment of malaria.
+Sulfadoxine is used in the treatment of bacterial infections and malaria.

 How it works